 Unfortunately, it is not as easy to get interest removed from your tax bill unless the IRS made an error.
 The Tax Code only authorizes the IRS to remove interest under very limited circumstances.
 However, if the tax penalty is abated, the related interest on that penalty will also be removed.
 If the interest was added due to delays by the IRS, it may also be removed.

 If the IRS determines you will never be able to fully pay tax and interest charges, they may accept an Offer in Compromise, also known as a tax settlement, which would allow you to pay less than the full amount.
 In certain scenarios, if you declare bankruptcy, your interest, taxes and penalties may be reduced or eliminated.

 If you’ve received a penalty notice from the IRS, let Landmark Tax Group help.
 Not only will we work to remove the penalties and interest from your account, we will use our Preventative Approach to ensure you have the knowledge and information you need to prevent penalties and interest in the future.
 As licensed Enrolled Agents, Tax Relief Specialists, and former IRS Agents , we know how the IRS works and how to protect you and your assets.
-Request a FREE consultation with our ex-IRS agents here or call us today at (949) 260-4770.
+Request a CONFIDENTIAL consultation with our ex-IRS agents here.

 Not only are we Licensed Tax Relief Specialists, we are also former Senior IRS Agents that now serve the best interests of taxpayers like you – all we do is handle IRS Tax Relief matters, all day every day.
 Contact us today for immediate IRS tax relief.